 A suitably competent person MUST check wiring.
-Power supply required is 230 volts AC single phase 50Hz.
+Normal supply required is 230 volts AC, single phase, 50 Hz.
 An isolator correctly fused at 6A should be sited close to the boiler.

 Access to the controls is achieved by rotating the turn latch and removing the door.
 Connections to the boiler should pass through the 2 x 20mm wiring gland plate.
 If a single header pump kit is used then this power source must be constant and not switched by any time clock.
 The boiler is supplied with a remote stop/start circuit for time clock operation.
 Any other interlocks, i.e. Pressurisation unit, BEM System should be wired in series with the remote stop/start loop.

 The site wiring terminal rail is marked with Live, Neutral and Earth connections.
-See Figure No. 10 for details.
-IMPORTANT: READ THE WARNING NOTE REGARDING EXTERNAL VOLTAGES.
+See Figure No.10 for details.
+IMPORTANT READ THE WARNING NOTE REGARDING EXTERNAL VOLTAGES.

 This rail is of the plug/socket type and can be unplugged for wiring if required.

-A schematic of the circuit is shown in Figure No. 13, optional extras (if fitted) are also shown.
+Schematics of the electrical control circuit(s) are shown in Figure Nos.
+13 & 13a.